optimism-ai/optimism/client/README.md

 {
   "domain": "{YOUR AUTH0 DOMAIN}",
   "clientId": "{YOUR AUTH0 CLIENT ID}",
-  "callbackUrl": "{YOUR AUTH0 CALLBACK URL}" "audience": "{YOUR AUTH0 API IDENTIFIER}"
+  "callbackUrl": "{YOUR AUTH0 CALLBACK URL}", "audience": "{YOUR AUTH0 API IDENTIFIER}"
 }
 ```